Bryce-Davidson/Responsive-CSS-Course/day_1/README.md

-# Day 1 Challenge
-## Don't Use Pixel-Width or Pixel-Height
+# Day 1 - Don't Use Pixel-Width or Pixel-Height

 ### Summary